 Hazel Irvine MBE

-To be awarded a Doctor of Law (LLD)
+Hazel Irvine is to be awarded a Doctor of Law (LLD) on Wednesday 4 December 2024 during the afternoon ceremony.

-Born in St Andrews, Hazel lived in the town until the age of four when her family moved to the West of Scotland.
+Born at Craigtoun Hospital in St Andrews, Hazel lived in Fife until the age of four when her family moved to the West of Scotland.
 She returned to study at the University of St Andrews from 1982 to 1986, graduating with an Honours degree in History of Art.

 And while she is best known as one of Britain’s leading and most respected broadcasters, History of Art remains an enduring passion.